-I enjoyed the connection of other people like my partners I’m glad we got to meet new blind people.”
+I enjoyed connecting with other people like my partners.
+I’m glad we got to meet new blind people.”

 I enjoyed making new friends!”

-The thing that I most enjoyed this Spring for LEAP was working on the Instagram Takeover Content.
+The thing that I most enjoyed this Spring was working on the Instagram Takeover Content.
 I had fun meeting new people and being able to work together on a project that we loved doing.
-I also enjoyed the new SkillShops as well.”
+I also enjoyed the new SkillShops.”